landhb/portal/relay/README.md

 cargo install portal-relay
 ```

-When run the binary listend on TCP port 13265 to broker connections between clients.
+When run the binary listens on TCP port 13265 to broker connections between clients.

 ### Diagram of Key Derivation